 Frankenstein and the Horrors of Competitive Exclusion

 Bicentennial celebration of the inception of Frankenstein invites the present view of Victor Frankenstein and his fateful decision to destroy an unfinished female creature.
-The act itself was impulsive (caused by a “sensation of madness”), but it was preceded with agonized reasoning that would be famil”ar to any student of ecology or evolutionary biology.
+The act itself was impulsive (caused by a “sensation of madness”), but it was preceded by agonized reasoning that would be familiar to any student of ecology or evolutionary biology.
 Here we present a formal treatment of Frankenstein’s reasoning and show that his rationale for denying a mate to his male creation has empirical justification.
-It was a prudent decision, averting our own extinction by competitive exclusion.
+It was a prudent decision, as it averted our own extinction by competitive exclusion.
 Our results suggest that the central horror of Mary Shelley’s novel lies in its prescient command of foundational concepts in ecology and evolution.

 Some background

-Victor Frankenstein created and then disavowed a nameless male creature described as eight feet in height, and proportionally large.
-For three years, the frightened creature wandered the European wilderness, becoming considerate and literate in three languages.
-He then reunites with Frankenstein in Switzerland and pleads for a female companion ‘of the same species’ to mitigate his loneliness.
-Crucially, and cleverly, the creature appears to anticipate and preempt concerns of direct competition with humans; he promises geographic isolation and emphasizes resource partitioning:
+Victor Frankenstein created and then disavowed a nameless male creature described as 8 feet in height and proportionally large.
+For 3 years, the frightened creature wandered the European wilderness, becoming thoughtful, conscientious, and literate in three languages.
+In a pivotal scene, the creature encounters Frankenstein in Switzerland and pleads for a female companion “of the same species” to mitigate his loneliness.
+Crucially, and cleverly, the creature anticipates and preempts concerns of direct competition with humans; he promises geographic isolation and emphasizes resource partitioning:

+[Typesetter: Please set the following as a block quote (indented on both sides).]

 If you consent, neither you nor any other human being shall ever see us again: I will go to the vast wilds of South America.
 My food is not that of man; I do not destroy the lamb and the kid to glut my appetite; acorns and berries afford me sufficient nourishment.
 My companion will be of the same nature as myself, and will be content with the same fare.
 We shall make our bed of dried leaves; the sun will shine on us as on man, and will ripen our food.

-Frankenstein conceded and commenced work on a female creature.
-However, he soon reflects on the potential for population growth and direct competition: a race of devils would be propagated upon earth who might make the very existence of the species of man a condition precarious and full of terror.
-The nature of this terror is revealed as he considers the probability of human extinction: future ages might curse me as their pest, whose selfishness had not hesitated to buy its own peace at the price, perhaps, of the existence of the whole human race.
+Frankenstein conceded to these assurances and commenced work on a female creature.
+However, he begins to reflect on the potential for population growth and direct competition: “A race of devils would be propagated upon earth who might make the very existence of the species of man a condition precarious and full of terror.”
+The nature of this terror is clarified when he considers the probability of human extinction: “Future ages might curse me as their pest, whose selfishness had not hesitated to buy its own peace at the price, perhaps, of the existence of the whole human race.”
+Here we indulge his anguished conjecture by asking if and when a population of creatures C could drive a population of humans H to extinction.

 Modeling species interactions

-Here we indulge this conjecture by asking if and when a population of creatures C could drive a population of humans H to extinction.
-We elevate a tacit assumption to a formal parameter and use a classic Lotka-Volterra competition framework to determine changes in population trajectories, where the effect of creatures on humans (which is always harmful by direct or indirect competitive interaction) is aHC, and the effect of humans on creatures is aCH, where aHC > aCH maintains a competitive advantage for creatures.
-Given growth rates for humans rH and creatures rC, as well as a carrying capacity for both k, the 2-D continuous time model is written
+To model species interactions, we elevated a tacit assumption to a formal parameter by assigning competitive advantages to creatures in a classic Lotka-Volterra competition framework, where the effect of creatures on humans (which is always harmful by direct or indirect competitive interaction) is aHC, and the effect of humans on creatures is aCH, where aHC > aCH maintains a competitive advantage for creatures.
+Given growth rates for humans rH and creatures rC, as well as a carrying capacity for both k, the two-dimensional continuous time model is written

+H(overdot) = rHH(1-(H+aHCC)/k),

+C(overdot) = rCC(1- (C + aCHH)/k),

 where human extinction is inevitable.
 However, the time to extinction could be as much as te = 108 years, which is tantamount to species coexistence at biological timescales.